Rishi-Goyal/Views-Project/README.md

 # Views-Project
-Python Project to increase views on YouTube
-It uses the selenium library.
+Python Project to increase views on YouTube, which uses the selenium library.